Cristian Villagra

-Cristian Villagra (born 27 December 1985) is an Argentine professional footballer who plays as a left-back for Argentine Primera División side Atlético Tucumán.
+Cristian Carlos Villagra (born 27 December 1985) is an Argentine former professional footballer who played as a left-back.

 Club career

 Villagra began his career with Rosario Central in 2005, his form bringing him to the attention of River Plate.
 During the 2007 January transfer window, Villagra was signed by River as part of deal that also saw Juan Ojeda and Marco Rubén switch from Rosario Central to River Plate.

 International career

-Villagra was called up to the national team for a friendly against Scotland on November 19, 2008, however he did not leave the bench.
-On May 5, 2010, he finally made his first appearance for the national team in a friendly against Haiti.
+Villagra was called up to the national team for a friendly against Scotland on 19 November 2008, however he did not leave the bench.
+On 5 May 2010 he finally made his first appearance for the national team in a friendly against Haiti.

 Personal life

 Villagra's brother, Rodrigo, is also a professional footballer.
 Their brother, Gonzalo, died from leukemia in June 2018; after Cristian had donated bone marrow in the preceding February.